Do you want to add Likert scale questions to your WordPress survey forms?

 - Not Important

-After all, what is “Slightly Important” and how does that differ from “Moderately Important?”
+After all, what really is “Slightly Important” and how does that differ from “Moderately Important?”

-To avoid this confusion, and get the best responses from your site visitors as possible, try to use precise language such as:
+To avoid this confusion, and get the best responses from your site visitors, try to use precise language such as:

 - Extremely Important